 The Viking MaraudersBack, further into the mists of time shrouded in mystery and tales, legends of brave men and women fighting enemies and beasts of lore comes to the tales of savage warriors from the sea known as the Vikings.

 Fierce raiders from the times of the Germanic narrative heroic poetic tale of Beowulf, a Geatish hero, along with Grendel, Grendel’s Mother and The Dragon, interwoven into the tapestry of time from 700 to 1100 as the red thread of Christianity stitched through pagan beliefs in the lands of Germanic and Norse tribes.

 The Story of the Waking Hours

 The spirits and woodland fairies retreated into the depths of imaginations and pages of myths as new beliefs spread like a wine spill leaching out, spreading across the cloth of the land.

-The songs and story telling of the evenings festivities smolder in the morning fire as day breaks in a foreign hostile land.
+The songs and storytelling of the evening’s festivities smoulder in the morning fire as day breaks in a foreign hostile land.